Valerie Horsley: Awards

 In 2008, Horsley was a regional finalist in the Blavatnik Awards for Young Scientists.

 In 2012, Horsley received the Presidential Early Career Award for Scientists and Engineers for her research of skin cell generation.
 Also in 2012, she was one of two recipients and received the Rosalind Franklin Young Investigator Award, presented every three years by the Genetics Society of America and the American Society of Human Genetics to two top women scientists in the field of genetics.

 In 2016, Horsley received the Montagna Lecture Award from the Society of Investigative Dermatology.

 In 2018, Horsley received the Graduate Division in Biomedical and Biological Sciences Distinguished Alumnus award from Emory University.

 Horsley's work and lab are supported by federal funding from the National Institutes of Health.

 Public service

 After realizing the lack of scientists in political decision making, Horsley made her first run for elected office in 2018, running for state senate in CT.
 She lost the three-way Democratic primary to Jorge Cabrera.

 Horsley was elected to Hamden's legislative council in CT in 2019, winning the 4th district.

 Controversy

 In 2020, Horsley was involved in a Twitter feud.

-In 2021, Horsley had a dispute with fellow Hamden councilmember Justin Farmer, when she asked that he address her as "doctor", which was requested by the Hamden Council President a few months earlier in solidarity with Dr. Jill Biden.
+In 2021, Horsley had a dispute with fellow Hamden councilmember Justin Farmer, when she asked that he address her as "doctor", which was requested by the Hamden Council President a few months earlier in solidarity with Jill Biden.
 Her resignation was requested but Horsley finished her term.

-Despite this political opposition, Horsley has actively supported diversity in science as a founding co-Chair of Society of Investigative Dermatology’s Diversity Committee.
+Despite this political opposition, Horsley has actively supported diversity in science as a founding co-Chair of Society of Investigative Dermatology's Diversity Committee.